googleapis/google-cloud-cpp/google/cloud/websecurityscanner/README.md

 :construction:

-This directory contains an idiomatic C++ client library for [Web Security Scanner API][cloud-service-docs], a service that Scans your Compute and App Engine apps for common web vulnerabilities.
+This directory contains an idiomatic C++ client library for [Web Security Scanner][cloud-service-docs], a service that scans your Compute and App Engine apps for common web vulnerabilities.

 This library is **experimental**.
 Its APIS are subject to change without notice.